 - Review recruitment methods, practices, and policies to ensure underutilized population groups are informed of our employment opportunities through internet advertising and posting positions with industry related websites.
 Job postings on the state government jobs website are simultaneously posted with a job site aggregator, at present and for the near future, this site is indeed.com. - 2.
+Electronic recruitment is expanded to include the use of Facebook, Twitter, and LinkedIn to better meet applicants on their preferred job search platforms.
+These sites direct applicants to apply through the state government jobs website to ensure applications capture required demographic information.

-The electronic recruiting system used by the NCAOC collects applicant demographics to better assess our outreach to minority groups.
-Applicant demographic data, however, is not made available to hiring managers to reduce potential bias in the selection process. - 3.
-Continue to review all job descriptions and job postings to ensure no unnecessary barriers exist that would adversely affect underutilized groups and minorities.
+- 3. The electronic recruiting system used by the NCAOC collects applicant demographics to better assess our outreach to minority groups.
+Applicant demographic data, however, is not made available to hiring managers to reduce potential bias in the selection process. - 4.
+NCAOC continues to review all job descriptions and job postings to ensure no unnecessary barriers exist that would adversely affect underutilized groups and minorities.